 Yet take a closer look!
 Notice that the perceived dangers are fears!
-They are fears of failing, making mistakes, falling short, revealing inadequacies, embarrassment, public humiliation, etc. These fears are not life threatening; but ironically, procrastination often insures your worst fears are realized.
+They are fears of failing, making mistakes, falling short, revealing inadequacies, embarrassment, public humiliation, etc. These fears are not life-threatening; but ironically, procrastination often ensures your worst fears are realized.

 - Identify the negative thoughts that trigger the pain sensation in your brain that leads to pain-avoiding and pleasure-seeking activities (procrastination).
 This can be challenging because many of these thoughts are unconscious.
 Yet this reality only highlights the importance of increasing your awareness of your thoughts, feelings, and behaviors.